Proxomitron

 Proxomitron, the Universal Web Filter, is a filtering web proxy written by Scott R. Lemmon.
 This program was originally designed to run under Windows 95.
-All future development of the program was ceased in 2003 just one year before its author's death on 1 May 2004; even so, Proxomitron is still viable and used on modern Windows platforms such as Vista and Windows 10.
+All future development of the program was ceased in 2003 one year before its author's death on 1 May 2004.
+Proxomitron is still viable and used on later Windows platforms such as Vista and Windows 10.

 Premise

 The program is generally used to block pop-ups and banners, to remove embedded sounds and animation from web pages, to alter or block JavaScript, and to modify the appearance and content of web pages.

 Overview

 Properly configured, Proxomitron intercepts HTTP traffic between the user's browser and web servers.
 The program is capable of altering web page content by removing or adding text.
 Additionally, it can add, modify, or delete HTTP message headers, be configured to block connections or redirect requests based on the web page address, and be configured to route connections through a remote proxy.
 The user can monitor connections and filter activations, if desired.

 Program operation is dictated through the use of a configuration file containing specialized filters which can be written, edited, deleted, enabled or disabled by the user via the program's graphical user interface.
-(Third-party filters can also be imported, or "merged," into the configuration.)
+(Third-party filters can also be imported, or "merged", into the configuration.)
 The filters utilize a "matching" language similar to the standard regular expressions used in text editing.
 Additional files, such as "blocklists" and SSL DLLs, can extend filtering capabilities.

 Use of the program requires knowledge of the Proxomitron scripting language, and some familiarity with at least one of HTTP, HTML, JavaScript, and CSS.
 The scripting interface was not designed to be user-friendly.
 Because of these complications, the program can be difficult to customize for novice or non-technical users.
 A default set of filters is included with the program; advanced filters and filter sets written by experienced users are also available online.
 (See external links.)